SuperGabe5/sg5-rpm-xlibre/README.md

 4. I find it easier to work with and troubleshoot

+   Seriously X11 has been noticably more reliable than Wayland on my Raspberry Pi 400

+   (on any distribution other than raspberry pi is)

+Even then no matter what device or system I'm using I still ended up going to x11 because some of the software I use is unstable on Wayland

-5. it's genuinely more compatible with older hardware
+6. it's genuinely more compatible with older hardware

    (very important for me)